Spring Training Trip 2010

 smile on the face of Cardinal Nation.

-The cubs traded him to the AL, so DeRosa could not hurt them.
+AL, so DeRosa could not hurt them.
 They signed our utility player, Aaron Miles, out

 from under our nose.
 Ironically, Miles has